Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

-The quantum supercritical phenomena are observable across a wide range of realistic quantum materials.
-In the main text, we thoroughly discuss the experimental feasibility and field-tilting setup using the Ising magnet \cno.
-Furthermore, both the 2D Ising magnet \ch{TmMgGaO_4}~\cite{Li2020} and 3D Ising magnet \ch{LiHoF_4}~\cite{Xie2021Giant,Wendl2022Mesoscale,Liu2023Ultralow} demonstrate anisotropic thermodynamic resonances in experiments, suggesting promising candidates for investigating potential quantum supercritical behavior.
-In addition, Heisenberg magnets with DM interactions also exhibit quantum supercritical phenomena (see methods for details).
-There exist a series of materials with the DM coupling parameter $D_z$ ranging from 0.1 to about 0.3 --- including Cu benzoate~\cite{Oshikawa1997Gaps,Essler1998Dynamics, Affleck1999Field,Zhao2003DMEffect,Lou2002Gap,Lou2005Midgap}, Cu-PM~\cite{Zvyagin2004}, \ya~\cite{Oshikawa1999,Kohgi2001} and KCuGaF$_6$~\cite{Umegaki2015} --- which provide versatile platforms for experimental investigation of quantum supercritical scaling.
+Quantum supercritical phenomena can emerge across a variety of realistic quantum materials.
+We have thoroughly discussed above the experimental feasibility and field-tilting setup using the Ising magnet \cno.
+Furthermore, both the 2D Ising magnet \ch{TmMgGaO_4}~\cite{Li2020,Hu2020Exp} and 3D Ising magnet~\ch{LiHoF_4}~\cite{Xie2021Giant, Wendl2022Mesoscale, Liu2023Ultralow} demonstrate anisotropic thermodynamic responses in experiments, suggesting promising candidates for investigating quantum supercritical behaviors.
+Quantum magnets with DM interactions also exhibit quantum supercriticality; there exists a series of candidates with different coupling strengths --- including Cu benzoate~\cite{Oshikawa1997Gaps, Essler1998Dynamics, Affleck1999Field, Zhao2003DMEffect, Lou2002Gap, Lou2005Midgap}, Cu-PM~\cite{Zvyagin2004}, \ya~\cite{Oshikawa1999,Kohgi2001} and KCuGaF$_6$~\cite{Umegaki2015}.

-Beyond Mott insulator magnets, quantum supercriticality may also emerge in heavy-fermion compounds like \crg, which hosts a pressure-induced FM QCP at $p_c\approx 0.8$~GPa~\cite{Bin2020}.
-As the endpoint of a first-order phase transition, the FM QCP separates spin-up and spin-down states.
-Consequently, a uniform magnetic field --- coupling to the FM order parameter --- can induce the quantum supercritical phenomena and generate significant MCE near the FM QCP.
+Beyond Mott insulator magnets, quantum supercriticality may also emerge in metallic ferromagnets~\cite{Brando2016}.
+A prominent example is \crg, which hosts a pressure-induced FM QCP at $p_c\approx 0.8$~GPa~\cite{Bin2020} --- possibly as the endpoint of a first-order line.
+Consequently, a uniform magnetic field --- coupling to the FM order parameter --- is expected to induce quantum supercritical phenomena and generate significant MCE in such a heavy-fermion ferromagnet.

-These various materials serve as ideal platforms for exploring emergent quantum phenomena --- from spin fractionalization and quantum spin liquids to quantum criticality and universal scaling --- providing critical insights for both fundamental physics and quantum materials engineering.
-Here, we suggest to study unexplored quantum phenomena driven by symmetry-breaking fields both theoretically and experimentally.
-Beyond magnetocalorics, the QSR provides a fertile ground for discovering novel phenomena, such as giant magnetostriction, anomalous spin transport, and dynamic quantum phase transitions.
-Our work not only establishes a theoretical framework for quantum supercriticality but also develops a practical strategy for extreme sub-Kelvin cooling, beyond the conventional limits. \\

-{\bf{Methods}}\\ \textbf{Linearized and tangent-space tensor renormalization group methods.} The linearized tensor renormalization group (LTRG) method~\cite{li2011,Dong2017bilayer} can be effectively utilized on the 1D infinite-size systems.
-For the quantum Ising systems discussed in the main text, the calculated results exhibit excellent convergence and high accuracy.
-As shown in Supplementary Figure 1\textbf{a}, the relative error of specific heat is $ \lesssim 10^{-3}$ down to $T/J = 0.01$.